-According to the Massachusetts Year 2016 Integrated List of Waters, Final Listing of the Condition of Massachusetts' Waters Pursuant to Sections 305(b), 314 and 303(d) of the Clean Water Act, the current official list of impaired waters in Massachusetts, there are two (2) Millis water bodies listed: the Bogastow Brook and the Charles River.
+According to the Massachusetts Year 2018/2020 Integrated List of Waters, Final Listing of the Condition of Massachusetts' Waters Pursuant to Sections 305(b), 314 and 303(d) of the Clean Water

+Act, the current official list of impaired waters in Massachusetts, there are two (2) Millis water bodies listed: the Bogastow Brook and the Charles River.
+Their impairments are listed in Table 1.
 Due to this designation, outfalls discharging to these water bodies are classified as a high program priority as discussed in Section 4.